be1/qabc/README.md

 - abc2midi (program, not mandatory)
 - drumstick-file (library and headers)
 - fluidsynth (library and headers)
-- pangocairo (library and headers)
-- pangoft2 (library and headers)

 Note that this version of QAbc uses a *modified* version of the open source abcm2ps code, maintained in a specific submodule for QAbc.
 Original `abcm2ps` code is Copyright © 2014-2016 Jean-Francois Moine.